kleidinc/iced_paper/README.md

 # How is this Paper different?

-This is not just a paper on Iced, but also roadmap to learning and understanding important parts of Rust you will need.
+This is not just a paper on Iced, but also roadmap to learning and understanding important parts of Rust.
 Examples often use patterns, idioms and idiomatic Rust, without explaing the reasoning or workings behind the code.
 Although you can just copy-paste, you won't really understand what is happening.
 When you 'learn' to use Iced this way, you are not really learning, but assembling mindlessly code-bits.
 The aim of this paper is to really give you an understanding of Iced and its inner workings.

 # How to learn?

 The best way our brain can learn is by building something you need.
 During this paper I will share the process of building a Nutricional Macro Calculator.
-I needed this myself, since I did a keto-carnivore diet.
+I needed this myself, since I am doing a keto-carnivore diet.
 You don't have to copy my application.
 You should instead use use the knowledge and building blocks to build something you want or need.

-I will start with an overview, and then start the process.

-You need an understanding of Rust.
+You do need a basic understanding of Rust.
 Although this Paper will introduce you to some parts of Rust, this is far from enough to mastering Rust.
 The books I used to get an understanding of Rust are:

 - The Rust Book